 - 1. Properly identify patient using two identifiers. - 2.
 Evaluate requisition and prepare radiographic room for exam - 3.
 Prepare patient for exam - 4.
 Select appropriate image receptor & placement - 5.
 Mark the image receptor appropriately and be able to visualize it on radiograph - 6.
 Select proper SID / Tube image receptor alignment - 7.
 Direct the central ray to the anatomic part - 8.
 Apply radiation protection devices - 9.
-Position the patient for the radiographic projection - 10.Demonstrate technical needs by selecting the adequate technique - 11.
-Instruct the patient in breathing technique while observing the patient during exposure - 12.Demonstrates ability to manipulate radiographic equipment.
-(Table, tube, console, & ws
+Position the patient for the radiographic projection - 10.
+Select the adequate technique - 11.
+Instruct the patient in breathing technique while observing the patient during exposure - 12.
+Demonstrates ability to manipulate radiographic equipment.
+(Table, x-ray tube, tomo unit,)

-Part II Performance Objective: Given a patient and the necessary radiographic equipment, the student will demonstrate the ability to produce a satisfactory radiograph (s) and evaluate radiographic image(s) for diagnostic quality that demonstrates:
+Part II Performance Objective: Given a patient and the necessary radiographic equipment, the student will demonstrate the ability to produce and evaluate radiographic image(s) for diagnostic quality that demonstrates:

-- 1. All anatomic parts correctly positioned and included on image(s)
+- 1. All anatomic parts correctly positioned and included on radiographic image(s)

-- 2. Markers visualized on image (s)
+- 2. Matters visualized on radiograph

 - 3. Evidence of proper collimation

 - 4. Adequate radiographic exposure index

-- 5. Demonstrate critical thinking through analysis of images
+- 5. Demonstrate analysis of images